Gutismall/Campus-Smart-Assistant/Docs/README.md

 ![Cloud Infrastructure Diagram](./Cloud%20Infrestructer.png)

 ### Key Components:
 *   **ALB (Load Balancer):** The single entry point for all traffic.
-It handles SSL termination and routes traffic to the appropriate ECS service.
+It handles routes traffic to the appropriate ECS service.
 *   **ECS Fargate:** Serverless container execution.
 The Frontend (Next.js) and Backend (FastAPI) run in private subnets for maximum security.
 *   **RDS (PostgreSQL):** A managed database hidden in a deep private subnet, accessible only by the Backend container.
 *   **NAT Gateway:** Allows containers in private subnets to reach the internet (e.g., to call the Gemini API) without being exposed to incoming attacks.